jchultarsky101/uamcli/README.md

 * --name - this is the desired name of the new asset as it would appear in the Unity's Asset Manager
 * --data - the local path of the file we want to upload
+* --publish - (optional) if specified, this flag will cause the asset to be automatically set to "Published" status afer download

 If you have more than one file, you can specify the --data argument multiple times as necessary: